cg354/docs/docs/index.md

 ## Stuck?
 Want more info?
 Need a tutorial?
-The cool thing about using GitHub is we can use the built in **_Issues_** system to submit requests for things to be added to this guide.
+The cool thing about using GitHub is we can use the built in **_Issues_** system to submit requests for topics to be added to this guide.
 People can comment on the requests, offer their opinions, suggest solutions and even add those solutions to the guide!